A kárvédelmi szerződés feltételei

 “Invitee” means a person invited to be present at a Covered Accommodation by a Responsible Guest.

-“Limit” means one million US dollars (US $1,000,000), or its equivalent in the currency where the Covered Accommodation is located at the exchange rate applicable on the date of payment by Airbnb under these Host Damage Protection Terms.
+“Limit” means three million US dollars (US $3,000,000), or its equivalent in the currency where the Covered Accommodation is located at the exchange rate applicable on the date of payment by Airbnb under these Host Damage Protection Terms.

 “Ordinary Wear and Tear” means the deterioration in condition of property that occurs under normal use and conditions.